-- People 65 years of age or older. - Some people with disabilities under 65 years of age. - People with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a transplant).
+- · People 65 years of age or older. - Some people with disabilities under 65 years of age. - People with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a transplant).

-Medicare has two parts:
+Medicare has four parts:

 - Part A (Hospital Insurance).
 Most people do not have to pay for Part A. If you or your spouse worked for at least 10 years in Medicare-covered employment, you should be able to qualify for premium-free Part A insurance.
 (Someone who was a Federal employee on January 1, 1983 or since automatically qualifies.)
 Otherwise, if you are age 65 or older, you may be able to buy it.
 Contact 1-800-MEDICARE for more information. - Part B (Medical Insurance).
-Most people pay monthly for Part B. Generally, Part B premiums are withheld from your monthly Social Security check or your retirement check.
+Most people pay monthly for Part B. Generally, Part B premiums are withheld from your monthly Social Security check or your retirement check. - Part C (Medicare Advantage).
+You can enroll in a Medicare Advantage plan to get your Medicare benefits.
+Please review the information on coordinating benefits with Medicare Advantage plans on the next page. - Part D (Medicare prescription drug coverage).
+There is a monthly premium for Part D coverage.
+If you have limited savings and a low income, you may be eligible for Medicare's Low-Income Benefits.
+For people with limited income and resources, extra help in paying for a Medicare prescription drug plan is available.
+Information regarding this program is available through the Social Security Administration (SSA).
+For more information about this extra help, visit SSA online at www.socialsecurity.gov, or call them at 1-800-772-1213 (TTY 1-800-325-0778).
+Before enrolling in Medicare Part D, please review the important disclosure notice from us about the FEHB prescription drug coverage and Medicare.
+The notice is on the first inside page of this brochure.
+The notice will give you guidance on enrolling in Medicare Part D.

-• Should I enroll in Medicare?
+Should I enroll in Medicare?

 The decision to enroll in Medicare is yours.
 We encourage you to apply for Medicare benefits 3 months before you turn age 65.
 It's easy.
 Just call the Social Security Administration toll-free number 1-800-772-1213 to set up an appointment to apply.
-If you do not apply for one or both Parts of Medicare, you can still be covered under the FEHB Program.
+If you do not apply for one or more Parts of Medicare, you can still be covered under the FEHB Program.